jina-ai/GSoC/README.md

 ## 📝 How to apply

 To apply for one of our projects, candidates need to create a proposal.
+If:
+- You want to work on your own project idea: The first step would be to get the project idea approved by the mentors by discussing with them over slack.
+Next, a proposal should be made for that project.

+- You want to work on a project idea listed below: Discuss with mentors about the architechture and how you plan on doing it.
+Next, create a proposal and submit it.

+Any proposal submitted should follow [this](https://docs.google.com/document/d/1vPWIxH-o8KBIbL1FPZai5EBLWWnDy2K6FXc2HV3D1q8/edit?usp=sharing) proposal template.

-We have put together a proposal template to make this easier.
-For questions about how to create a proposal, please refer to the [proposal guide](https://google.github.io/gsocguides/student/writing-a-proposal) from GSoC.
+For questions about how to create a good proposal, please refer to the [proposal guide](https://google.github.io/gsocguides/student/writing-a-proposal) from GSoC.

 Submissions need to be made via email.
-Please send your proposals to jyoti.bisht@jina.ai before the deadlines as mentioned in the program timeline.
+Please send your proposals to jyoti.bisht@jina.ai before the deadline as mentioned in the [program timeline](https://developers.google.com/open-source/gsoc/timeline).

 ## What you will get